yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/extra-docker-dev.md

   -p 3001:3001 yukaitung/lgdxrobot2-desktop:latest
 ```

-3. You can now visit [http://localhost:3000](http://localhost:3000) to access the web interface.
+3. The web interface is now accessible at [http://localhost:3000](http://localhost:3000).
 4. In the terminal, run the following command to gain access to the workspace.
 Any error messages can be safely ignored.

 ```bash